bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 We'll define statistical inference as the process of generating conclusions about a population from a noisy sample.
 Without statistical inference we're simply living within our data.
-With statistical inference, we're trying to generate new knowledge; we're trying to extend beyond our data to a population to get answers.
+With statistical inference, we're trying to generate new knowledge.

+Knowledge and parsimony,
+(using simplest reasonable models to explain complex phenomena), go hand in hand.
+Probability models will serve as our parsimonious description of the world.
+The use of probability models as the connection between our data and a populations represents the most effective way to obtain inference.

-## Motivating example: who's going to win the election?
+### Motivating example: who's going to win the election?

 In every major election, pollsters would like to know, ahead of the actual election, who's going to win.
 Here, the target of